skrishnan2001/COVID-19-Conversational-Chatbot/new_rasa_project/data/nlu.md

 - can covid-19 spread through air
 - corona transmission through air
 - can corona virus spread through air
+- is it possible for the virus to spread through air

 ## intent:covid_causes
 - What can cause COVID-19